Eleven-Trading/TradeNote/README.md

 - And more...

 # License
-This project is open sourced under the GNU GPL v3 licence.
+This project is open sourced under the GNU GPL v3 licence..